joshualmitchell/joshualmitchell.github.io/_posts/2018-07-26-branding-or-embellishing.md

 However, what about embellishing when it doesn't adversely affect the business?

 Suppose that all resume embellishment lies on a scale from 1-10 (least extreme to most).
-I'll put some examples at the bottom of this post, but TL;DR:
+TL;DR:

 - 1 to 2: nobody who hired you would notice and business would run as usual.
 - 3 to 4: maybe a few people would notice at first, but you'd cover your deficit quickly and the business wouldn't be impacted.